biolab/scorange-hugo/content/blog/Regress-effect-removal.md

 \

 The Single-cell Preprocess widget consists of a modifiable sequence of steps to be applied on the expression data.
 First, we take care of different sequencing depths between the cells using the counts-per-million reads (CPM) from the Single Cell Preprocess.
 Then, select 3000 highly-variable genes to significantly reduce the dataset size.
-To account for volatile expression quantification, the data is transformed by a logarithmic transform .
+To account for volatile expression quantification, the data is transformed by a logarithmic transform.
 Finally, expression of individual genes is made comparable with standardization.

 \
 \